bryansng/plain-planes/README.md

 Inspired heavily by my childhood game, [Platypus](http://store.steampowered.com/app/307340/Platypus/).

-If you have any questions about [Hostile Takeover](https://github.com/letsdie10/hostile_takeover), feel free to get in touch:
+If you have any questions about [Plain Planes](https://github.com/letsdie10/plain_planes), feel free to get in touch:

 Email: sngby98@gmail.com